Florida Sports Betting

 Where can I bet in Florida?

-There are no legal options to bet on sports in Florida.
+As of now, Hard Rock Bet users can place online sports bets on the app in Florida.
 However, there are also other avenues gamblers can use in or around Florida to wager, including:

 • Seminole Tribe Casinos.
-Within the Seminole Tribe casinos, it is legal to gamble.
-Available casinos are listed on this page, but no sportsbooks are currently open at the casinos.
+Within the Seminole Tribe casinos, it is legal to gamble on sports starting on Dec.
+7. Available casinos are listed on this page, but no sportsbooks are currently open at the casinos.

 • Cruise ships.
 As a state broadly wrapped in the coastline, this is a creative way Floridians are getting around gambling regulations: cruise ships.
 By heading into international waters, gamblers can wager on sports and have it technically be OK, as state laws are circumvented.